-Once the veggies are tender, you push them to one side of your pan and add your eggs to the free half of the pan.
-Mix them until they become scrambled and then mix them into the veggies.
+Step 2– Once the veggies are tender, push them to one side of your pan and add your eggs to the free half of the pan.

-All you have to do after that is add your cooked rice to the pan.
-Then, add your garlic powder, ground ginger, and coconut aminos on top of the rice and mix.
+Step 4- Add the cooked rice to the pan.
+Then, add the garlic powder, ground ginger, and coconut aminos on top of the rice and mix.

 You could try a make a whole “take-out” meal.
 I love paring this coconut aminos fried rice with this Paleo Skillet Honey Sesame Chicken.
 It’s the perfect healthier take-out combination.

 You could also try this Healthy General Tso’s Chicken recipe from Plated Cravings.
 It looks divine and is a healthier alternative to the one you get in restaurants!